 First, for the CWD HCP, all cervids 12 months of age and older that die for any reason must be tested for CWD.

-Samples for either of these programs can be submitted to a private veterinarian, the Michigan State University Veterinary Diagnostic Lab, or an MDARD drop off location.
+Samples for either of these programs can be submitted to a private veterinarian or the Michigan State University Veterinary Diagnostic Lab.

 For more information, contact the MDARD Cervid Program.